onelikeandidie/doky-cms.php/README.md

-The basic idea of this CMS is that the documentation written to it will be available both in the development repository as markdown files but then also be available for the general public.
+The basic idea of this CMS is that the documentation written to it will be available both in the development repository as markdown files but then also be available for the public.

 ## Tasks/Roadmap